Steven Detweiler: Detweiler redshift invariant

 Calculations of the dynamics of binary black holes, notoriously depend on various coordinate gauge choices made in the calculation.
 This forms a serious complication when trying to compare results produced through different methods.
 Such comparisons typically require the calculation of gauge invariant quantities.
 In 2008, Detweiler introduced a new such invariant based on the redshift experienced in the regular part of his regular-singular split.
 This Detweiler redshift invariant, as it is known, has played a key role in performing comparisons between different formalisms for solving the relativistic two body problem, such as post-Newtonian theory and gravitational self-force.
-For example, it is through comparisons of the Detweiler redshift between post-Newtonian and gravitational self-force calculations that is was revealed that there could be conservative contributions to the post-Newtonian dynamics at odd powers of the relative velocity.
+For example, it is through comparisons of the Detweiler redshift between post-Newtonian and gravitational self-force calculations that it was revealed that there could be conservative contributions to the post-Newtonian dynamics at odd powers of the relative velocity.
 Moreover, the Detweiler redshift features centrally in the first law of black hole binary mechanics.
 This relationship has proven key in incorporating gravitational self-force results in effective one-body waveform models.